Updated: November 3, 2023

 - Origins.
 Your card is the same card no matter what slab it is in.

-If you are getting your cards graded or buying graded cards, securing them on the blockchain as a non-fungible token is a consideration.
-It's a certified digital twin and proof of ownership.
+If you are getting your cards graded or buying graded cards, securing them with a blockchain certificate is a consideration.
+It's a digital twin and proof of ownership.
 Learn more...

 Here is the list of graders (in no particular order):